MicrosoftDocs/ai-builder/ai-builder-docs/prediction-overview.md

 ## Multiple outcome prediction

-Multiple outcome predictions is when the question can be answered from a list of more than two possible outcomes.
+Multiple outcome prediction is when the question can be answered from a list of more than two possible outcomes.
 Examples of multiple outcome prediction include:

 - Will a shipment arrive early, on-time, late, or very late?
 - Which product would a customer be interested in?